What the heck is Google Business Profile and why should you be using it?

 - From there, finish all the steps in the process.
 Remember to fully fill out your address, phone number and website details.
 The address part is especially important as Google will need to verify your address before your listing goes live.
 One of the ways you can choose for this to happen is by mail.

 - Don’t forget to choose a business category.
-This is important for when people search for types of businesses, i.e. florist near me.
+This is important when people search for types of businesses, i.e. florist near me.

 - Choose a verification option – postcard, phone, email, instant verification, or bulk verification.